rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 # HTTPS is not enough

 _[Pablo Blanco](https://www.rootstrap.com/blog/author/pabloblancorootstrapcom/)
-is Full-Stack developer on the Rootstrap team and writes about his experience with ethical hacking and information security.
+is a Full-Stack developer on the Rootstrap team and writes about his experience with ethical hacking and information security.
 You can also follow Pablo on [LinkedIn](https://www.linkedin.com/in/pablo-blanco-a6b5a371/)._